flower-spring/springlobby0.268-alternative/README.md

 ## Battlerrom tab :

 * contextual menu fixed: In tchat bar, no more needed to type "!ring playername" necessarily.
-Just to right click on a player name and then click on ring.
+Just right click on a player name and then click on ring.
   &nbsp;
    ![alt text](images_for_readme/contextual_menu.png)
   &nbsp;